Ta180m/Blog/_posts/2020-12-23-linux-tricks.md

 ## `ip` color

 `ip` is one of those commands that always spits out a heap of output, even when I just want something as simple as my IP address.
+OK, networking is hard, but still, no need to give me several pages of output.
 Color is here to save the day.
 Try `ip address` versus `ip -c address` and see for yourself!

+## Go home

+Easy. `cd`.
+That's it.
+No aliases needed; should work in basically any shell.